RaspberryPiFoundation/miniband-original/README.md

 Piezo buzzers generate a small charges when you tap them, so they don’t need a power source.
 Connect one lead from your buzzer to one of your analogue inputs, and connect the other lead to ground.
 Repeat for each of your drums.
+It is easiest to use a bread board for making your circuit.
+Look at the picture for an example.